sanu151/Mongo-DB/README.md

 • Bulk operations: You can perform bulk insert, update, and delete operations on multiple documents at once.

-## MongoDB database save data in database using express and mongoose
+## CRUD operations in MongoDB using Express.js, and Mongoose:

-### How to use MongoDB with Express.js, Nodemon, and Mongoose, incorporating schemas, models, and a POST method for creating products using Postman.

-**1. Project Setup**
+**1. Project Setup:**

-*   Create a new directory for your project.
+*   Create a new project directory and initialize it with `npm init -y`.
-*   Open your terminal, navigate to the project directory, and initialize a Node.js project:

-    ```bash
-    npm init -y
-    ```

-*   Install necessary packages:
+*   Install dependencies:

     ```bash
     npm install express mongoose nodemon cors